MSDEVMTL/GlobalAzureBootcamp2018/Step3/README.md

 We are now ready to go investigate our data.

-## Let's Look at our collected data
+# Let's Look at our collected data

+## The Overview

 For this second part of the Lab we will by exploring the Application Insights blade in the portal.
 In the Azure portal, insode the the `ResourceGroup` **gab2018-dev** select the resource with the name that starts by `gab2018-dev-ai-all`.
 It's the one with the purple bulb icon.